 1. How you can complain

-We aim to be number one for Customer Service.
-Even so, things can go wrong.
-When they do, we want to know so we can put them right as quickly as we can.
-Here are the ways you can complain to us:
+We aim to be number one for customer service.
+However, sometimes things can go wrong and when they do, we want to put them right for you as quickly as we can.
+If you are a Plusnet residential or business customer then here are the ways you can contact us to raise your complaint:

-Go to http://help.plus.net/ (you'll need your account username and password), select 'Customer Services' then 'Making a Complaint'.
-This means that you will be able to raise your complaint quickly and directly to our Complaints Team.
+Go to http://help.plus.net/ (you'll need your account username and password) and select 'Customer Services' then 'Making a Complaint'.
+This means that you will be able to raise your complaint quickly and directly to our Customer Relations Team.

 It takes longer to reply by letter, but if you prefer to write, please send your letter to the appropriate address below.
 Make sure you include the account username, postcode and telephone number of the service you're complaining about.

 2 Pinfold Street

 If you're a business customer, write to:

 Business Support Team

 2. What we'll do and when

 Our aim is to resolve any problem as quickly as possible, preferably during a phone call or online via our Help Assistant.